Sustainable living the Trico Way

 We recognize that there are many different solutions to creating an energy-efficient and eco-friendly home.
 While adding more energy-efficient products in your home is never a bad thing, we’d like to point out that installing these items does not always translate into greater energy savings.
 It is more dependent on how the product is used.

 As an example, solar panels are perceived to help generate extra energy and reduce utility bills.
-However, these panels may not perform as well as some may think — one reason is our long winters when heavy snow build-up on rooftops limits the solar panels’ ability to collect sunlight.
+However, these panels may not perform as well as some may think.
+During our long winters, heavy snow on rooftops limits the solar panels’ ability to collect sunlight.

 That’s why we focus on including the items that will provide you and your family with the most optimal value for your investment.
 However, if there are other energy-efficient features you would like to add to your new home — such as an EV port in the garage or a high-efficiency tankless hot water tank — our team will gladly work with you to make it happen.
 We can also provide more information about the technical aspects of the feature and help you decide if it is best for your family and home.